StuartsProjects/HAB2/Programs/README.md

 https://github.com/LoRaTracker/LoRaTracker-Library

-The programs are;
+The programs in here are;

-LoRaTracker_HAB2_160817 - The HAB tracker transmitter, supports two way LoRa control and tracking
+LoRaTracker_HAB2_xxxxxx - The HAB tracker transmitter, supports two way LoRa control and tracking

-FSKRTTY_HAB2_150817 - A FSK RTTY only version of the HAB tracker
+FSKRTTY_HAB2_FSKRTTYONLY_xxxxxx - A FSK RTTY only version of the HAB tracker

-HAB2_UBLOX_EchoGPS_I2C - A test program for the I2C UBLOX GPS, checks that Navigation model 6 can be set
+HAB2_UBLOX_EchoGPS_I2C - A test program for the UBLOX GPS in I2C mode, checks that Navigation model 6 can be set

-HAB2_UBLOX_EchoGPS_Serial - A test program for the I2C UBLOX GPS, checks that Navigation model 6 can be set
+HAB2_UBLOX_EchoGPS_Serial - A test program for the UBLOX GPS in serial mode, checks that Navigation model 6 can be set

-I2C_Scanner - a basic I2C scanner, just reports any I2C devices found
+I2C_Scanner - a basic I2C scanner, reports any I2C devices found